MicrosoftDocs/dynamics365smb-devitpro-pb/Upgrade-archive/devenv-code-conversion-v16.md

 In this task, you will create a AL project in Visual Studio code that you will use for building your custom base application extension based on your converted C/AL application.

-1. If you haven't already, install Visual Studio Code and the latest AL Language extension for version 15.0 or 16.0 as outlined in [Getting Started with AL](../developer/devenv-get-started.md).
+1. If you haven't already, install Visual Studio Code and the latest AL Language extension for version 16.0 as outlined in [Getting Started with AL](../developer/devenv-get-started.md).

 2. Configure Visual Studio Code for optimal performance with AL projects.